eclipse/jnosql-aphrodite/README.md

 * It ends with a break line `\n`
 * It isn't ignored case
 * All keywords must be in lowercase
+* The goals are to look like SQL, however simpler
+* Even with this query, a specific implementation may not support an operation, condition, so on.
+E.g: Column family may not support query with equals operator in a different column than the key itself.
+* The goal of the API is not about forgotten the specific behavior that there is in a particular database.
+These features matter, that's why there's an extensible API.